UzonnaA/COMP-4010-Project/README.md

 # 🧠 COMP-4010 Project: Reinforcement Learning in Multi-Agent Worlds

-This project explores how reinforcement learning agents—using algorithms like Deep Q-Networks (DQN) and Proximal Policy Optimization (PPO)—behave in complex multi-agent environments.
+This project explores how reinforcement learning agents behave in complex multi-agent environments using algorithms like Deep Q-Networks (DQN) and Proximal Policy Optimization (PPO).
 The goal is to understand how these agents learn, adapt, and perform in scenarios that involve both cooperation and competition.

 ---